Prop of ribbon hypergraphs and strongly homotopy involutive Lie bialgebras: Strongly homotopy involutive Lie bialgebras and ribbon hypergraphs

 Note that each map $\Theta_k$ from the family (\ref{1: Theta_n}) can be independently rescaled, $\Theta_k \rar \la_k \Theta_k$, $\forall \la_n\in \K$, so that the morphism $\rho^\diamond$ in (\ref{4: rho-diamond}) can also be rescaled by infinitely many independent parameters --- just rescale in that formula each hyperedge $h$ of valency $k$ by

 and get a new morphism $\rho_{\la_\bu}^\diamond$ from $\HoLoBd$ to $\RH_d$.
 Such a phenomenon occurs in the string topology --- see Theorem 6.2 and Corollary 6.3 in \cite{CS} --- and its main technical origin in our case is that the prop $\RH_d$ has vanishing differential.
-We shall discuss a {\em differential}\, version of $\RH_d$ elsewhere.

 \bip

 {